Skip to main content

 4. Get your projection — projected monthly views ÷ 1,000 × Shorts RPM range.
 The chart shows low, mid, and high estimates.

 Keep in mind that Shorts ad revenue is just one income stream.
-Many successful Shorts creators earn significantly more through brand sponsorships, affiliate marketing, and by using Shorts as a funnel to drive subscribers to their long-form content, which pays 20–100x more per view.
+Many of the highest-earning Shorts creators make most of their money through brand sponsorships, affiliate marketing, and by using Shorts to funnel subscribers to their long-form content.
+Long-form still pays more per view because each video runs more ads, which is why per-view rates differ even though per-watch-hour revenue has converged.

 Long-form videos can run pre-roll, mid-roll, and post-roll ads, with CPM rates ranging from $1.50 to $45 depending on niche.
 Shorts, on the other hand, share a pooled ad revenue model where ads appear between Shorts in the feed.
 The shorter viewing duration and different ad format result in much lower per-view earnings.
 However, the tradeoff is reach: Shorts can generate millions of views with far less production effort.
 Use our YouTube Money Calculator to compare what the same views would earn on long-form content.